Businesses across the UK are preparing for one of the biggest changes to the tax system in recent years: Making Tax Digital (MTD).

-The scheme will be mandatory for VAT from 1 April 2019, so if your business is VAT-registered and has an annual taxable turnover above the £85,000 VAT-registration threshold, you’ll need to comply.
+The scheme was mandatory for VAT from 1 April 2019, so if your business is VAT-registered and has an annual taxable turnover above the £85,000 VAT-registration threshold, you’ll need to comply.

-Even if you’re not included at this stage, mandatory digital reporting for income tax and corporation tax could become a requirement as early as April 2020 – so the sooner you get ready, the better.
+Even if you’re not included at this stage, mandatory digital reporting for income tax and corporation tax could become a requirement soon – so the sooner you get ready, the better.

 Requirements of MTD for VAT

 There are two main requirements to remember before the deadline.
 Businesses that are included will need to maintain digital records for VAT, and use MTD-compatible software to submit VAT returns to HMRC.